tsherif/space-shooter.c/ARCHITECTURE.md

 ```

-A more detailed write-up of the entire process was done by Raphael De Vasconcelos Nascimento [here](https://ourmachinery.com/post/gamepad-implementation-on-linux/).
+Raphael De Vasconcelos Nascimento provides a more detailed description of the entire process [here](https://ourmachinery.com/post/gamepad-implementation-on-linux/).

 The Game Layer